The Ting Tings: Katie White

 Katherine Rebecca "Katie" White (born 1983 in Lowton, England) was brought up on a farm in Lowton, and attended Lowton School, which has a large performing arts department.
 In 1995, White's grandfather Ken (of whom Katie saw little) won £6.6 million from the then-newly established National Lottery and gave each of his three sons £1 million.
 Katie's father David used his share of the money to purchase a haulage company, and he helped Katie during her school years as a prospective musician.

 Jules De Martino

 Julian "Jules" De Martino (born 1969 in London) began playing drums at age 13.
 He studied fine art at Loughton College in Essex and signed a minor publishing deal with Morrison Leahy Music (who also publish George Michael).
 He formed a band, Mojo Pin, which was influenced by artist Jeff Buckley.
-The band released two indie singles: "You" and "My Imagination", with Lowlife Records and toured with Irish band the Big Geraniums in 1997.
+The band released two indie singles: "You" and "My Imagination", with Pondlife Records and toured with Irish band the Big Geraniums in 1997.